iterating/placenotes/readme.md

   - **View**: defines the user interface layer of the application, which includes the templates and static assets.
 This layer is responsible for rendering the user interface and any static assets.

   - **Controller**: defines the application logic layer of the application, which includes the API endpoints and any operations that interact with the Model and View.
 This layer is responsible for receiving requests, interacting with the Model and View, and sending responses back to the user.
+- This organization practices **clean coding** and supports development of my application

 ## How To Run